hippylib/hippylib.github.io/src/index.md

 - Download [hippylib-3.0.0.zip](https://zenodo.org/record/3634136/files/hippylib/hippylib-3.0.0.zip?download=1)
 - [Previous releases](download.md)

+## Join us!

+Dr. Villa is searching for a **postdoctoral researcher** interested in computational imaging and predictive sciences to join his team at the Oden Institute, The University of Texas at Austin.
+See [here](https://uvilla.github.io/available_positions.html) for instructions on how to apply.

 ## Contact

-Developed by the [hIPPYlib team](about.md) at <a href="http://ices.utexas.edu" target="_blank">UT Austin</a>, <a href="http://naturalsciences.ucmerced.edu/" target="_blank">UC Merced</a>, and <a href="https://ese.wustl.edu/Pages/default.aspx" target="_blank">WUSTL</a>.
+Developed by the [hIPPYlib team](about.md) at <a href="http://ices.utexas.edu" target="_blank">UT Austin</a> and <a href="http://naturalsciences.ucmerced.edu/" target="_blank">UC Merced</a>.

 ## Slack channel

 The hIPPYlib slack channel is a good resource to request and receive help with using hIPPYlib.
 Everyone is invited to read and take part in discussions.
-Discussions about development of new features in hIPPYlib also take place here.
+Discussions about the development of new features in hIPPYlib also take place here.
 You can join our Slack community by filling in [this form](https://forms.gle/w8B7uKSXxdVCmfZ99).

 Please cite as